muratkeremozcan/obs/vaulto/other/Quotes.md

 2. Let AI propose the implementation.
 3. Run your E2E suite.
 4. Refine / reject, and repeat

+* Pure coding is almost worthless now, but you still need enough fluency to guide and vet an AI helper.
+That makes these skills the real currency:
+   - **Figuring out what needs solving** and asking the right questions
+   - **Recognizing quality** and knowing when something’s “good enough”
+   - **Debugging & troubleshooting:** Pinpointing issues and fixing them efficiently
+   - **Persuasion & collaboration:** Explaining your ideas and rallying others
+   - **Creative thinking:** Finding unconventional solutions when it matters
+   - **System & architectural sense:** Understanding how components fit and scale

 - ...write-only code—hard to debug, annoying to read later.
 * `this` keyword in JavaScript will burn you one day.
 Then it will burn you again and again and again.
 If Dante Alighieri were alive today, he would put writing object-oriented JavaScript among one of the first levels of Hell for sure. ![[Pasted image 20220316143024.png]]